albin-george-kurian/solidityQuestions/README.md

 ```  ✅ ```3.
 Write a contract that stores a string.
 Include a function to update this string.

-Create a contract that stores an array of numbers.
+4.Create a contract that stores an array of numbers.
 Include functions to add and remove numbers from this array.

-Write a contract that stores a mapping from addresses to numbers.
+5.Write a contract that stores a mapping from addresses to numbers.
 Include functions to update this mapping.

-Create a contract that includes a payable function.
+6.Create a contract that includes a payable function.
 This function should update a stored number based on the amount of Ether sent.

-Write a contract that emits an event.
+7.Write a contract that emits an event.
 Include a function that triggers this event.

-Create a contract that includes a modifier.
+8.Create a contract that includes a modifier.
 Use this modifier in a function.

-Write a contract that inherits from another contract.
+9.Write a contract that inherits from another contract.
 Include a function in the child contract that overrides a function in the parent contract.

-Create a contract that interacts with another contract.
+10.Create a contract that interacts with another contract.
 Include a function in the first contract that calls a function in the second contract.

-Write a contract that uses a struct to store information about a person (name, age, and address).
+11.Write a contract that uses a struct to store information about a person (name, age, and address).

-Create a contract that uses an enum to represent different states of a process.
+12.Create a contract that uses an enum to represent different states of a process.

-Write a contract that includes a constructor function.
+13.Write a contract that includes a constructor function.

-Create a contract that includes a fallback function.
+14.Create a contract that includes a fallback function.

-Write a contract that uses the now keyword to get the current timestamp.
+15.Write a contract that uses the now keyword to get the current timestamp.

-Create a contract that uses the msg.sender keyword to get the address of the person calling a function.
+16.Create a contract that uses the msg.sender keyword to get the address of the person calling a function.

-Write a contract that uses the msg.value keyword to get the amount of Ether sent with a function call.
+17.Write a contract that uses the msg.value keyword to get the amount of Ether sent with a function call.

-Create a contract that uses the this keyword to refer to the contract itself.
+18.Create a contract that uses the this keyword to refer to the contract itself.

-Write a contract that uses the new keyword to create a new contract.
+19.Write a contract that uses the new keyword to create a new contract.

-Create a contract that uses the delete keyword to reset a variable to its initial state.
+20.Create a contract that uses the delete keyword to reset a variable to its initial state.

-Write a contract that uses the assert function to check invariants.
+21.Write a contract that uses the assert function to check invariants.

-Create a contract that uses the require function to check inputs and conditions.
+22.Create a contract that uses the require function to check inputs and conditions.

-Write a contract that uses the revert function to revert state changes.
+23.Write a contract that uses the revert function to revert state changes.

-Create a contract that uses the keccak256 function to hash a value.
+24.Create a contract that uses the keccak256 function to hash a value.

-Write a contract that uses the ecrecover function to recover the address associated with a digital signature.
+25.Write a contract that uses the ecrecover function to recover the address associated with a digital signature.

-Create a contract that uses the selfdestruct function to destroy the contract and send its funds to an address.
+26.Create a contract that uses the selfdestruct function to destroy the contract and send its funds to an address.

-Write a contract that uses the block.timestamp property to get the current block timestamp.
+27.Write a contract that uses the block.timestamp property to get the current block timestamp.

-Create a contract that uses the block.number property to get the current block number.
+28.Create a contract that uses the block.number property to get the current block number.

-Write a contract that uses the block.difficulty property to get the current block difficulty.
+29.Write a contract that uses the block.difficulty property to get the current block difficulty.

-Create a contract that uses the block.coinbase property to get the current block miner’s address.
+30.Create a contract that uses the block.coinbase property to get the current block miner’s address.

 Write a contract that uses the gasleft function to get the remaining gas.